Basic recipes can be combined to make delicious, wholesome, not to mention easy, meals! This basic buddha bowl is a great example.

 - 2 cups water

-- 1 head broccoli or 2 bunches broccolini steamed (see above)
+- 1 head broccoli or 2 bunches broccolini steamed (see in post above)

 - 1 cucumber thinly sliced